-The Railroad Retirement Board's (RRB) Customer Service Plan promotes quality public service through timeliness standards dictating how long it should take the RRB to decide to pay or deny an application for a railroad retirement annuity or unemployment or sickness benefit.
+The Railroad Retirement Board's (RRB) Customer Service Plan promotes quality public service through its establishment of timeliness standards that dictate how long it should take the RRB to decide to pay or deny an application for a railroad retirement annuity or unemployment or sickness benefit.
 An important part of the plan is its pledge to inform the public about how well the agency meets those timeliness standards.

-The following questions and answers provide information about the RRB's performance in meeting its standards in the key areas of retirement applications, survivor applications, disability applications and payments, and railroad unemployment and sickness benefit applications and claims during fiscal year 2023 (October 1, 2022 - September 30, 2023).
-Overall RRB performance, as measured by the timeliness index developed by the agency, and customer service timeliness goals for fiscal year 2023 are also provided.
-These goals may be revised annually based on such factors as projected workloads and available resources.
+The following questions and answers provide information about the RRB's performance in meeting its standards in the key areas of retirement applications, survivor applications, disability applications and payments, and railroad unemployment and sickness benefit applications and claims during fiscal year 2024 (October 1, 2023 - September 30, 2024).